bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 Loading an asset is pretty simple:

-1. Call `AssetServer::load("bevy_bird.png")`
+1. Call `AssetServer::load("bevy_bird.png")`.
-2. It gives you a handle to the asset,
+2. It will give you a handle to the asset.
-3. You put that handle inside of the component that needed asset data to control appearance, behavior or sounds.
+3. Place that handle inside of a component that needs the asset data to control its appearance, behavior, or sounds.

 ```rust
 // Breaking the steps down for clarity